 Everyone’s risk of developing breast cancer is unique.
 Therefore the screening regimen they need is also unique.
-We recommend you discuss your risk of developing breast cancer with your primary care provider or gynecologist so you can decide on schedule that’s right for you.
+We recommend you discuss your risk of developing breast cancer with your primary care provider or gynecologist so you can decide on a schedule that’s right for you.

-Women with average risk of developing breast cancer should start annual mammograms between 40-45 years old, per the American Cancer Society Guidelines, and continue at least until age 55.
+Women with an average risk of developing breast cancer should start annual mammograms between 40-45 years old, per the American Cancer Society Guidelines, and continue at least until age 55.
 At 55 years old they may choose to decrease mammograms to every 2 years until life expectancy is less than 10 years.

-Women with a “high risk” of developing breast cancer are recommended to start screening earlier on a case by case basis.
+Women with a “high risk” of developing breast cancer are recommended to start screening earlier on a case-by-case basis.
 This may consist of annual mammograms and breast MRIs and/or ultrasounds, but the specific schedule is up to you and your doctor.

-You may be considered “High Risk” if you have any of the following:
+You may be considered “high risk” if you have any of the following:

 The Kent Breast Cancer Risk Assessment Program provides your lifetime estimated risk of breast cancer for all patients that undergo mammograms at The Kent Breast Health Center.

 If you think you may be at high risk of developing breast cancer, we encourage you to speak with your doctor about undergoing a risk assessment.
-The Breast Health Center HOPE Program also offers this service if requested by your physician.
+The Breast Health Center High Risk Program also offers this service if requested by your physician.
 For an appointment call (401) 736-4260, to schedule a consultation with one of our providers.